lexoyo/jekyll-theme-massively/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title: 'Welcome to Massively: The Jekyll Theme!'
-date:   2017-10-31
+date: '2017-10-31T00:00:00.000Z'
+excerpt: >-
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+  Huge thanks to HTML5 UP for making this awesome template!
+Let's see what it can do
-image: "/images/pic02.jpg"
+image: /images/pic02.jpg

 ---

-## How to Use This Theme
+## welcome to my website
 Just go ahead and read up on [how to install Jekyll](https://jekyllrb.com/).
 It's not too hard I promise!

 Download this repository [here](https://github.com/iwiedenm/jekyll-theme-massively) and save it to any folder you want.